 The closing a project process is NOT a separate stage performed at the end of the project but is a process performed towards the final delivery stage (the controlling a stage and managing product delivery processes are still being performed at this time).
 This process is where the physical handover of products to the customer occurs (unless it has already happened), but the handover can only occur if acceptance has been obtained.

 This process is triggered towards the end of the final stage, when all the work has nearly been completed.
 Closure activities should be planned and resourced when the stage plan for the final stage is created.

 This process also ensures there is a clear end to the project.
 This has several benefits to the customer:

-A Lessons Report is prepared, documenting both the good things and bad things which happened on the project along with any associated recommendations for corporate or programme management to address these things on future projects, or as part of business-as-usual.
+A lessons report is prepared, documenting both the good things and bad things which happened on the project along with any associated recommendations for corporate management to address on future projects, or as part of business-as-usual.

-As and when the benefits are realized they are recorded in the Benefits Review Plan.
-This plan is the only management product therefore which is actively used after the project has closed.
-It is the responsibility of corporate/programme management to ensure that the Benefits Review Plan is executed and actively managed after the project closes.
+As and when the benefits are realized they are recorded in the benefits management approach.
+This approach is the only management product therefore which is actively used after the project has closed.
+It is the responsibility of corporate management to ensure that the benefits management approach is executed and actively managed after the project closes.

 By now, if you have learned the definitions provided in bold in this article and the other two in the series, you should be well-placed to pass the PRINCE2 Foundation exam with flying colours.
 Good luck with your exam.